leishask/leishask.github.io/essays/coding-for-everyone.md

 ### const codingStandard = true;
 The first programming language I learned was Java using the jGRASP development environment.
 Although the course did not implement a specific coding standard, there was definitely a standard and expectation to the visual aspect and readability of my code.
 For all my programming assignments, I was required to include comments every 3-5 lines, indentation, empty lines, etc. Being a person who appreciates organization and uniformity, standards made my code picturesque.
 Easily readable.
 Easily understood.
 Easy A.

-Since I have a good foundation utilizing a coding standard, switching into IntelliJ with the ESLint coding standard is a piece of cake.
+Since I have a good foundation utilizing a coding standard, switching into IntelliJ and implementing the ESLint coding standard is a cake.slice(1) ("piece of cake").
 ## }

 ### H